MichalGawryluk/BikeDemand/README.md

 ### Assumptions

 Orginal test is ignored, due to lack of target value.
-Test set is taken as 20% of original set randomly.
+Test set is taken as 20% of original train set, randomly.

 ### Log of Analytical Performance